sam-wong8/newer-york/index.md

 ## Sustainability

 Newer York has an effective recycling program, recycling bins are everywhere in the city and advanced sorting techniques are used to minimise waste sent to landfills.
 We also recognise that composting is an effective and useful way to reuse waste, and we actively encouraged our community to seperate food scraps from other waste.
-N

 ewer York is renowned for fully switching to nuclear power.
 We effectively recycle used nuclear fuel to reduce the amount of nuclear waste we produce.